200 Miles Journey In The Wild

 Over the course of my three weeks in the wild, I have experienced a great deal of physical pain all over my body.
-Due to carrying a heavy pack, climbing, scrambling, crossing high rivers, hiking on snow, rain, gravel, my body and particularly my feet were in enormous amount of pain.
+Due to carrying a heavy pack, climbing, scrambling, crossing high rivers, hiking on snow, rain, and gravel.
 I felt physically, mentally and emotionally exhausted every day hiking for 14 to 19 miles a day.

-The spiritual and the emotional healing I have received in the High Sierra Wilderness, I will carry it with me for the rest of my life.
+The spiritual and the emotional healing however I have received in the wilderness, I will carry it with me for the rest of my life.
 It was by far the wildest, rich wilderness experience I could ever ask for!
-I am grateful for the encouragement I have received from JMT and PCT hikers on the trail to keep going.
+I am grateful for the encouragement I have received from my JMT and PCT hikers on the trail to keep going.
 I had plenty of reasons wanting to quit and get off the trail.
 I decided to keep going.
 The challenges I faced only made me a stronger person.

 While hiking the JMT I have met a lot of great friends, and learned few tips along the way.
 Tips listed below are very subjective and what worked for me on the trail may not necessarily work for the other person.
 I hope you will find them helpful.